 Article V: Interpretation and Revision

-Any question of interpretation or application of the Student Discipline System shall be referred to the Director of Student Life or his designee for final determination.
+Any question of interpretation or application of the Student Conduct System shall be referred to the Vice President of Student Life or his designee for final determination.

 B. Review and Revision Time Line

-The Student Discipline System and Student Code of Conduct shall be reviewed every three (3) years under the direction of the Director of Student Life.
+The Student Conduct System and Student Code of Conduct shall be reviewed every three (3) years under the direction of the Vice President of Student Life.
 Revisions shall be implemented with the approval of the President.

-The Student Discipline System and Code of Conduct are subject to change when deemed necessary by the University to meet the evolving needs of students, the community, and the University.
-All substantive changes will be widely communicated by the Director of Student Life through various means available.
+The Student Conduct System and Code of Conduct are subject to change when deemed necessary by the University to meet the evolving needs of students, the community, and the University.
+All substantive changes will be widely communicated by the Vice President of Student Life through various means available.